The National Oceanographic Library holds a unique collection within its archives and special collections.

 To check the collections at the National Oceanographic Library please use the library catalogue.

-The National Oceanographic Library uses an in-house classification scheme
+The National Oceanographic Library uses its own classification scheme:

-If you need assistance finding materials please speak to library staff at the Help Desk at the National Oceanographic Library who will be pleased to help you.
+If you need assistance finding materials, then please speak to the staff at the help desk and they will be happy to help you.

-These guides explain how to find and locate books, printed journals, reports and Loose Papers at NOL.
+The following guides explain how to find and locate books, printed journals, reports, and loose papers:

 Undergraduate dissertations from 2020 onwards are stored as electronic versions here: SOES Undergraduate Dissertations.
-(Request permission to access the site.
+(If the link does not work, then press the button to Request Access.
 Please note that this SharePoint site is maintained by the School of Ocean and Earth Science.)

 Recent Masters dissertations can be found here: SOES Postgraduate Taught Dissertations.
-(Request permission to access the site.
+(If the link does not work, then press the button to Request Access.
 Please note that this SharePoint site is maintained by the School of Ocean and Earth Science.)

 To connect to library resources, such as databases and journals, you will need to use the University’s VPN service called Globalprotect.
 Advice on how to set up your connection can be found on the iSolutions page: How do I set up VPN on my device?